la.plume CMS Help

 <span>colour this text</span>

-Just add the above HTML code into the page, substituting the text to be coloured for "colour this text".
+Add the above HTML code into the page, substituting the text to be coloured for "colour this text".

-To hyperlink to an external page
+To link to an external page

 <a href="http://www.example.com/">link text</a>

-Just add the above HTML code into the page, substituting the real page address for "http://www.example.com/" and the required link text for "link text".
+Add the above HTML code into the page, substituting the real page address for "http://www.example.com/" and the required link text for "link text".

 Validating your HTML